ginnox1/iCADdocs_online/ChannelRatingWSPRO/ChannelRate_WSPRO.md

   > Note: If save could not complete, make sure the base cross-section object is in the iCAD workspace.

+  > Note: The tabular data of the solution is saved on to the cross-section object in AutoCAD.
+It can therefore be viewed at any time from **Tools > View CSV Data on Object**.

 ## Presentation of Results
 [Back to ToC](#table-of-contents)

-Use iCAD presentation solutions to use the results of the analysis for documentation and presentation.
+Use iCAD presentation solutions introduced in earlier in [Data Processing, Analysis and Presentaiton]() chapeters for different ways to view, present and store results in iCAD main interface.

 - Use data cursor tips to annotate the graph.
 Hold shift to add more data tips.\

     <img src="./media/Image 23.png">